u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/renewals.rst

 .. image:: renewals/renew-your-subscription.png
   :align: center
-  :alt: Renew your subscription with Odoo Subscriptions
+  :alt: Renew your subscription with Thrive Bureau ERP Subscriptions

 .. important::
    The *To renew* tag is automatically ticked when a payment fails.
 This indicator also appears